 Food is easier to chew, swallow and digest when it is wet.
 Saliva, or spit is there to do this job in the mouth.
 Your saliva or spit is produced by the salivary glands.

-There are three types of salivary glands;
+What are the different types of salivary glands?

 The salivary glands produce saliva.
 Saliva keeps the mouth and other parts of the digestive system moist.
 Salivary glands also produce the enzyme, salivary amylase which breaks down carbohydrates in your food.
 Salivary amylase is also called ptyalin.
 So, inside the mouth is where the food first start to break down for its nutrients.
 Saliva lubricates the passage of food down from the pharynx to the oesophagus (gullet) to the stomach.